 KPBS Hosts Mayoral Debate

-SAN DIEGO KPBS hosted the first televised debate on Thursday among the four major candidates vying to be the next mayor of San Diego.
+KPBS hosted the first televised debate on Thursday among the four major candidates vying to be the next mayor of San Diego.

 Want to see candidates' answers to specific questions?
 Click the links below.

 - Should comprehensive pension reform pass in June, will you aggressively support all of its implementations?
 If not, which will you compromise about, and what will your alternative pension reform plan be?

 - Question to Filner: Can you provide more specifics about what a Filner administration would be like?

 - Question to Fletcher: Some have said your decision to leave the GOP was a calculated political move.
 What is your response to that?

 - How would you sustain and support small businesses and the creation of local employment opportunities?